Cherreads

 Chapter 67 - Chapter 65: Christmas Approaching

-Ron's sulking was quickly noticed by Harry, but he was also somewhat helpless.
+Ron's sulking was quickly noticed by Harry, but he also felt somewhat helpless.

-His roommate might be a bit sensitive and have low self-esteem because his family wasn't very wealthy and had many children, so he often got angry over small things.
+His roommate was a bit sensitive, with low self-esteem stemming from his family's financial situation and large size, so he often got angry over small things.

-Although he hated Malfoy and the others and thought there were indeed few good people in Slytherin, Harry was still a bit more rational than Ron and wouldn't generalize everyone.
+Even though he hated Malfoy and the others and believed there were indeed few good people in Slytherin, Harry was still more rational than Ron and wouldn't generalize everyone.

-Take this matter for example.
-Harry actually felt Ethan Jones made some sense, although he supported Snape and thought he wasn't the one trying to harm him.
+Take this matter, for example.
+Harry actually felt Ethan made some sense, although he defended Snape and didn't think he was the one trying to harm him.

 Although based on subjective feelings, this matter seemed to be settled.
 After all, Hermione and Ron both saw Snape staring at him and chanting spells.

-But he had to admit Ethan Jones was right about one thing—Hermione couldn't confirm that he was safe and sound solely because she set Snape's robes on fire.
+But he had to admit Ethan was right about one thing: Hermione couldn't confirm that he was safe and sound solely because she set Snape's robes on fire.

-On Ethan Jones's side, his view of Harry had also changed a lot.
+On Ethan's side, his view of Harry had also changed a lot.

-When he first awakened his memory, he thought Harry was a pitiful but trouble-making child, better to avoid to prevent getting involved in unnecessary trouble.
+When he first regained his memories, he thought Harry was a pitiful troublemaker.
+It was better to avoid him to prevent getting involved in unnecessary trouble.

-But after getting along, he found that although he might have shortcomings, his strengths were also obvious.
-He was an upright and brave person.
+But after spending time with him, he found that although Harry might have shortcomings, his strengths were obvious too.
+He was upright and brave.
 Although sometimes reckless, he could definitely become a friend.

 Time flowed quickly in this slightly awkward atmosphere.

-After noon, they separated.
-Those who should go to the library went to study, and those who should go to the Common Room went to play.
+After lunch, they separated.
+Those who should go to the library went to study, and those who should go to the common room went to play.

 The free time of the weekend ended quickly, and the weekly cycle began again.